Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Non-punitive reporting policies are essential to developing a just culture and to enhance your airline or airport's hazard reporting culture.

 It is never too late to implement such a policy.
 And don't forget to review it regularly.
 Many aviation SMS software programs have management tools to remind managers that policies and procedures require review.
+To see this system in action, request a demo.

 You may be interested in comparing your non-punitive reporting policy with one of three industry-accepted templates.